 - Explain how essential it is to maintain cash flow for managing and expanding your business

 - Start discussing the invoice in detail – invoice date, invoice number, invoice description, due date, how many days passed from the payment due

 - Explain your payment policies

 - Convince your clients and take a specific date on which they will make payment.
-Also ask them give it in writing (probably email message), so that you will have a proof
+Also ask them to give it in writing (probably an email message), so that you will have a proof

-Prepare a script before conversation, so that you can talk confidently and convincingly.
+Prepare a script before a conversation, so that you can talk confidently and convincingly.

 Late payment fees / Interest rate:

 Warning or threatening your clients usually works.
 Charging late payment fees is a good trick to get paid.
 The interest rate on invoices compels the client to pay on time as nobody is interested in paying interest.
 Remember to include the late payment charges/interest rate in the initial bill itself so that the client understands the consequence of late payment.

 How to write a past due invoice email?